1998–99 United States network television schedule (daytime)

-The 1998–99 daytime network television schedule for the six major English-language commercial broadcast networks in the United States in operation during that television season covers the weekday daytime hours from September 1998 to August 1999.
+The following is the 1998–99 daytime network television schedule for the six major English-language commercial broadcast networks in the United States in operation during that television season.
+It covers the weekday daytime hours from September 1998 to August 1999.
 The schedule is followed by a list per network of returning series, new series, and series canceled after the 1997–98 season.

 Affiliates fill time periods not occupied by network programs with local or syndicated programming.
 PBS – which offers daytime programming through a children's program block, branded as PTV at the time – is not included, as its member television stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
 Also not included is Pax TV (now Ion), a venture of Paxson Communications (now Ion Media) that debuted on August 31, 1998; although Pax carried a limited schedule of first-run programs in its early years, its schedule otherwise was composed mainly of syndicated reruns.